HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readIndexFile_ms.php
-__readIndexFile_ms.php__ retrieves the contents of an index file from a specific URL.
-It appends '/index.txt' to the URL, uses cURL to make a request, and processes the response.
+__readIndexFile_ms.php__ gets the contents of an index.txt file from a remote URL using cURL and returns its contents as an array of lines. __readIndexFile_ms.php__  is designed to fetch and read an index file from a remote location, simplifying data retrieval from external servers.

 __Includes neither original service files nor microservices.__

-__Function operation:__ It constructs a URL for an index file, sends a request using cURL, and checks the response code.
+__Operation:__ Constructs a URL for an index.txt file, sends a request using cURL, and checks the response code.

-__Result handling:__ If the server responds with a 200 OK status, it reads and returns the contents of the file.
-If not, it returns false.
+__Result handling:__ If the server responds with a 200 OK status (if successful), reads and returns the contents of the file as an array of lines (splits them into lines).
+If not, returns false.

-__Purpose:__ The function is designed to fetch and read an index file from a remote location, simplifying data retrieval from external servers.

 <br>